 It gets harder to keep your phone charged the longer you’re out on the trails, so you can probably imagine this being a big challenge for hikers.
 If you give the gift of a waterproof solar battery pack, your favorite hiker can recharge the battery as they’re hiking.
 Pretty nifty, eh?

-Technology Gifts for Hikers
+Technology Gifts and Gadgets for Hikers

 For passionate backcountry hikers, a GPS is a must.
 While mostly used by adventurous hikers and backpackers, a GPS can come in handy for navigation for any hiker out in the wild.
 This Garmin Foretrex GPS is wearable and works anywhere, so you don’t need to worry about having “service” of any kind.